JSalazarAlt/expenses-tracker/README.md

 1. **Add Expense**: Navigate to `/expenses/new` to add a new expense
 2. **View Expenses**: Visit `/expenses` to see all recorded expenses
 3. **Filter**: Use the category dropdown to filter expenses by type
+4. **View Charts**: Click "View Yearly Chart" to see monthly expense visualization
+5. **Change Year**: Use the year filter on the chart page to view different years

+## Current Status

+This is a work-in-progress learning project.
+Features are being added as I learn new concepts and improve my development skills.